Learn more about our Financial Modeling Classes

-Excel Tricks: The class provide extensive Excel tips and tricks that you will need to cut down errors and hours of work daily.
+Excel Tricks: The class provides extensive Excel tips and tricks that you will need to cut down errors and hours of work daily.

-100% Practical: We've cultivated a class that focuses 100% on the practical skills and knowledge required for analyst and associate positions at investment banking, hedge funds, private equity, and asset management.
+100% Practical: We've cultivated a course that focuses 100% on the practical skills and knowledge required for analyst and associate positions at investment banking, hedge funds, private equity, and asset management.

 See for yourself why NYIM is rated the best Financial Modeling Training in NYC by our customers:

 100+ 5-star Yelp Reviews: Best Financial Modeling Classes NYC